thenetimp/PiConfig/Readme.md

 RaspberryPi by default comes with SSH disabled.
 For anyone who wants to run a RaspberryPi without a monitor configuring the ability ssh into the Raspbian is a bit of a pain.
 This script helps mitigate that.

+Also if you don't have a wired network and want to configure your wifi, this will also help you do that.
+Asking for the PSK is quiet so you don't see your secret typed in clear text on the screen.

 First if you are running a unix OS that is not OSX simply mount your SD/microSD card.

 If you are running OSX  You will need to install OSXFuse ( https://osxfuse.github.io/ ) , fuse-ext2 (http://sourceforge.net/projects/fuse-ext2/ ).